 In the 1997 Disney live-action movie George of the Jungle, there is a hilarious scene of George (Brendan Fraser) running alongside a frisky horse, his shirt open and sculpted chest gleaming.
 Along the fence stands Jane with several other women, the ladies practically drooling as their mesmerized eyes follow the gorgeously frolicking George.
-The humor of the scene (watch the clip below) is when the camera pans to two men observing the scene, one asking in bafflement, “What is it about chicks and horses?”
+The humor of the scene is when the camera pans to two men observing the scene, one asking in bafflement, “What is it about chicks and horses?”

 Clueless the men may have been as to what was actually captivating the women, but they weren’t entirely wrong either.
 Sure, George/Brendan was drool-worthy in every scene, no matter how ridiculous.
 Yet, there IS something ultra romantic and sexy about virile men handling a mature, powerful horse.
 Let’s be honest, don’t we females LOVE movie scenes with rugged, whiskered, sweaty men atop a stallion in full gallop?
 Add a steel encased hand swinging a broadsword, or a whip cracking in the air, or a lasso roping longhorn steers, and we may become weak in the knees!